 The Net Promoter Score is a customer loyalty metric summed up into one question and a follow up question.
 Customers evaluate your company on a scale from 1 to 10, which will qualify them either as a promoter, passive or detractor.

-This question alone has grown to be one of the most common ways companies gauge their customer loyalty.
+This question alone has grown to be one of the most common ways that companies gauge their customer loyalty.
 It's considered as an ideal customer feedback tool because it's simple, keeps the customer at the forefront, while enabling companies to make quick and decive decisions.

-- It’s simple- As you can see, the concept of the NPS is all about simplicity.
-One, short, easy to measure question makes this survey simple and easy for the customers filling it out as well as for the marketing team that is left to analyze it.
+As you can see, the concept of the NPS is all about simplicity.
+One, short, easy to measure question makes this survey simple and easy for the customers to fill out, but also for the marketing team that needs to analyze it.

-- It gets good feedback – Because of the very fact that it’s so simple, NPS surveys tend to get a lot more feedback than other surveys.
+Because it’s so simple, Net Promoter Score surveys tend to get a lot more feedback than other surveys.

 Did you know that 80% of customers will abandon a survey because of drawn out, useless questions?

-The NPS survey avoids losing those bored users and allows you to capitalize on responses from those who usually abandon a survey when it gets too long and tedious.
-Sending out a survey your customers will actually respond to is the key to gaining useful customer knowledge.
+The NPS survey avoids losing those users that get bored and allows you to capitalize on responses from those who usually abandon a survey, when it gets too long and tedious.
+Sending out a survey that your customers will actually answer to, is the key to gaining useful customer knowledge.

-- It’s effective- The main reason why the NPS is so popular is simply because it’s effective.
-The reason it’s so effective is in its wording: The NPS metric doesn’t just ask if a customer likes a product, they ask whether or not they would stake their reputation in order to recommend it to someone they care about.
-This wording shifts the gears and heeds a way more honest, informative response from customers.
+The main reason why the NPS is so popular is simply because it’s effective, and the reason it’s so effective is in its wording.
+The NPS metric doesn’t just ask if a customer likes a product, they ask whether or not they would stake their reputation in order to recommend it to someone they care about.
+This wording shifts the gears and heeds a more honest, informative response from customers.